mclaughlinconnor/ycircuit/README.md

 The software is fairly easy to use (partially because of the limited feature set).
 To start the software, navigate to the directory where you extracted the zip or cloned the repository and run the following command:

 `python top.py`

+A lot of the keyboard shortcuts and mouse interactions have been based on those found in [Cadence's Virtuoso Schematic editor](https://www.cadence.com/content/cadence-www/global/en_US/home/tools/custom-ic-analog-rf-design/circuit-design/virtuoso-schematic-editor.html).
+As a result, the interface is best navigated with a keyboard and mouse.
+Scrolling with the mouse wheel zooms in and out of the schematic, while Ctrl (Shift) scrolling pans vertically (horizontally).

 As of this point in time, the following options are available: